jruizgit/rules/README.md

 ### Example 1

 durable_rules is simple.
 Using your scripting language of choice, you only need to describe the event or fact pattern to match (antecedent) and the action to take (consequent).

+In this example the rule can be triggered by posting `{"id": 1, "sid": 1, "subject": "World"}` to url `http://localhost:5000/test/1`.

 ### Ruby
 ```ruby